• Skip to primary navigation

 • Add red wine and with a spatula or wooden spoon, scrape up all the browned bits from the bottom of the pan.
 Allow wine to simmer just until it begins to reduce a bit

-• Add chicken stock, rosemary, thyme and bay leaf
+• Add chicken stock, rosemary, thyme, and bay leaf

-• Return shanks to the pot.
+• Return the shanks to the pot.
 The liquid should come at least halfway to ¾ of the way up the shanks.
 You may need to add additional liquid depending on the size of your shanks and the size of your pot.

 Elk shanks in a pot with a rich broth.